 - Medical ethics

-Acting on behalf of the University of Oxford we successfully defended a claim brought to the High Court for damages by Faiz Siddiqui, who sought £1m from the University for failing to award him a first class degree.
-His claim alleged of “negligently inadequate teaching" which affected his overall grade and a "marked deleterious effect" on his subsequent career, was rejected.
+We regularly advise Universities on student related complaints and claims and acted on behalf of the University of Oxford, in a claim brought to the High Court for damages by Faiz Siddiqui, who sought £1m from the University for failing to award him a first class degree.
+His claim alleged “negligently inadequate teaching" which affected his overall grade and a "marked deleterious effect" on his subsequent career.
+We successfully defended the claim on behalf of the University.

 Recovery of funds

-Working on behalf of a group of HEIs, we aided the recovery of their wholesale deposits from the failed Icelandic banks between 2009 and 2015.
+Working on behalf of a group of HEIs, we aided the recovery of their wholesale deposits from the failed Icelandic banks between 2009 and 2015 and the sale of their residual ISK in 2019/20.
 This included advice on their eligibility for FSCS compensation; entitlement to compensation from the Icelandic Deposit Guarantee scheme; and dealing with the banks' administrators in the UK and Iceland, including representing their interests on creditor committees.

 Brexit immigration implications